Create Templates

 Calibrate

 A pre-built calibration file is included at assets/gui_coordinates.json, tested on Silhouette Studio 5.0.402ss on Windows with a display scale of 100% and a display resolution of at least 1920×1080.
-If your setup matches, you can skip to the Convert new templates step below.
+If your setup matches, you can skip to the Convert New Templates step below.

 If it doesn’t work, perform the calibration step: